 The KS069 is not a Tourbillon.
 What Kronen & Söhne did was cut a hole in the dial, exposing the balance wheel.
 Since this wheel and its associated hairspring are bouncing back and forth at a rate of eight times a second, it is fun to watch.

 Two subdials are located near the top of the watch face.
-The left dial displays the time in twenty-four-hour format.
+The left dial displays the time in a twenty-four-hour format.
 The second features a rotating dial onto which the sun and moon are painted.

 The KS069’s third subdial is crammed between the center of the face and the opening that displays the timing wheel.
 A tiny, bright red pointer indicates the passing seconds.